Sickle Cell Disease

 A child who has only one sickle cell gene is healthy.
-But he or she is a carrier of
+But they are a carrier of the

-the disease.
-If two carriers have a child, there is a greater chance their child will
+disease.
+If 2 carriers have a child, there is a chance their child will have sickle

 Once parents have had a child with sickle cell disease, there is a 1 in 4 chance that